 What is Cyclist’s Knee?

 Cyclist’s knee, or IT band friction syndrome, can be debilitating.
 IT band syndrome is commonly seen in cyclists who have what is called genu varum, or are bowlegged, and have pronated, or flat, feet.
-Irritation develops at the insertion point of the muscle, as well as where friction occurs, over the lateral femoral condyle on the outside of the knee.
-Think of your IT band as a guitar string.
+Irritation develops at the insertion point of the muscle.
+Also, friction occurs, over the lateral femoral condyle on the outside of the knee.
+Furthermore, think of your IT band as a guitar string.
 When a guitar string is tight and you strum your finger over the string repetitively, eventually your finger is going to get red and irritated and sore.
 In the same way, when your IT band continuously “plucks” over the lateral femoral condyle every time you bend and straighten your knee when cycling it will also begin to get irritated.

 Treatment for this type of injury includes IT band stretching, massage and taking an anti-inflammatory to reduce inflammation.
-Other management procedures may include getting a bike fit to make sure that the settings on your bike are correct for you and your level of experience.
+In addition, other management procedures may include getting a bike fit to make sure that the settings on your bike are correct for you and your level of experience.

 Where is Telemedicine frequently used?

 All JOI Physicians and Therapists now offer Telemedicine from the convenience of your home.
 Through the download of the free Zoom app on the your phone, tablet or laptop.
-Our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.
+Also, our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.